Who said technology is only for the young?

 1. Medical Alerts

 Both Lifeline and Safe Guardian provide devices for medical alerts.
 The devices include fall-detection technology.
 If an individual wearing the device falls, an alert is sent out.
 And since the device includes a GPS sensor, the exact location of the individual can be determined.
 The wearer also has the option to press the medical alert button on the device and be connected to a response center for immediate aid.
 Help is just a device away if there is an emergency situation.

 Another technological advancement is a device that will alert a user if an appliance is on or off.
 In one episode of Two and a Half Men, Charlie answered the phone stating that it must be his washing machine calling to tell him it had completed the cycle.
 We are waiting for that reality.
 It may not be too far away.
 Using An Automatic Stove Turn Off Device, your stove can detect when the appliance should be turned off.

 Additionally, phone apps will allow you to change the time your dishwasher or clothes washer, or dryer starts or stops.
 You can diagnose problems that you are having with your appliances, even when it is a “user error.”
 It sometimes feels like we are in the age of the Jetsons.

 3. Social interaction tools

-Tools such as Facetime for Apple devices and Google Chats or even Skype are great alternatives to telephone calls.
+Tools such as Facetime for Apple devices or Skype are great alternatives to telephone calls.
 Since you get to see the person, you are talking to, it is as though you are in the same room.
 These communication tools connect elders with one another and help them remain cognitively stimulated with two-way videoconferencing, instant messaging, and entertainment devices for brain fitness.